Path-Kernel Method for Differentiating Unstable Diffusions: Deriving and proving the formula

-Note that here $x^\gamma_n$'s and $J^\gamma_n$'s are functions of $x_n$'s.
-From now on, unless otherwise noted, we \textit{only} use $x_n$'s as the dummy variables when expressing the expectation by multiple integrals.
+Note that here the \(x_n^\gamma\)'s and \(J_n^\gamma\)'s are functions of the \(x_n\)'s, that is, all perturbed quantities are now pulled back to the unperturbed path coordinates.
+From now on, unless otherwise noted, we \textit{only} use the \(x_n\)'s as dummy variables when expressing expectations by multiple integrals.

-\subsubsection{Taking Derivative}
+\subsubsection{Taking derivative}